 My diet has been off for the last year so I’m trying to reset it.
 I’m not doing any crazy fasts but rather just trying to get back to a mediterranean style diet and experimenting with plant based alternatives.

 Some of the staples that I used to rely on are not available to me right now.
 For someone with limited cooking skills, it’s a big deal.

 Suggestions are welcomed.
 Otherwise, I’ll share more once I’ve got my diet sorted out again.

 I understand that Facebook is not for everyone because it can feel like a competition.
 However, it’s allowed me to stay connected with friends and engage in some meaningful dialogue with them.

 I’ve also found ways to support friends who are starting new businesses or working on causes important to them.
-It gives me an opportunity to understand what’s important to them and connect on a deeper level.
+Being genuinely interested in others gives me an opportunity to connect on a deeper level.

-Getting out is truly about getting outside and finding a spot that isn’t overcrowded.
-There are some lovely new venues that honor the social distancing requirements and enable people to connect live.
+Going out has been a challenge.
+However, there are some lovely new outdoor venues that honor the social distancing requirements and enable people to connect live.